AdarshAravind/Big-Data-Analytics-SOEN-691-UU-Winter-2020/README.md

 ## 2. MATERIALS AND METHODS:
 #### 2.1 DATASET:

-‘Human Activity Recognition Using Smartphones’ dataset made available in 2012 from UCI [3].
+[Human Activity Recognition Using Smartphones](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset made available in 2012.
 This dataset includes 10299 instances, for each record in the dataset it is provided:
 -	Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 -	Triaxial Angular velocity from the gyroscope.
 -	A 561-feature vector with time and frequency domain variables.